catenacciA/wifi-distance-calculator/README.md

 5. Open a Pull Request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the the GNU General Public License v3.0 License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Thanks to all contributors who have helped in refining the WifiDistanceCalculator.
-- Special thanks to the developers and maintainers of the wireless tools and libraries for Linux.